-All of the available ports can be grouped into suitable lists using the Set up application.
-These lists can then be displayed on the left of this screen, ready to be patched to channels on the right.
+All of the available ports can be grouped into suitable lists using Options - Port Lists screens.
+These lists can then be displayed on the right of this screen, ready to have signals patched to them from the left.
 Different lists are accessed using the selection buttons.